Exploring properties of long-lived particles in inelastic dark matter models at Belle II: Search for long-lived particles in inelastic dark matter models at Belle II

 Now we turn our attention to the case of inelastic DM models.
 For the process in Eq.(\ref{eq:woISR}) or~(\ref{eq:wISR}), if the $ \phi_2 (\chi_2) $ is long-lived and leave the displaced vertex at the Belle II detectors, we will have two extra constraints.
 Again, there are still eight unknown values from four-momentum of two $\phi_1's (\chi_1's)$ in the final state.
 However, because of the charge neutrality of the $ \phi_2 (\chi_2) $, a three-momentum vector of $ \phi_2 (\chi_2) $ is proportional to the direction of displaced vertex (DV)~\cite{Kang:2019ukr,Bae:2020dwf}

 where $ \overrightarrow{p}_{\phi_2 (\chi_2)} $ is the three-momentum vector of $ \phi_2 (\chi_2) $ and $ \widehat{r}_{DV} $ is the unit vector of displaced vertex from $ \phi_2 (\chi_2) $.
 Therefore, we have two more constraints, and there are seven constraints for this kind of processes in total.
 We still need one more condition to uniquely determine the DM mass.
-Let's first study the kinematic equation for processes in Eq.(\ref{eq:woISR}) and~(\ref{eq:wISR}) and solve them event-by-event from our Monte Carlo samples and then involve the detector resolution effects\footnote{Here we use the fermion inelastic DM model as an example.
+We first show some key kinematic equations for processes in Eq.(\ref{eq:woISR}) and~(\ref{eq:wISR}) and solve them event-by-event from our Monte Carlo samples and then involve detector resolution effects\footnote{Here we use the fermion inelastic DM model as an example.
 The same method can be applied to the scalar inelastic DM model, so we will not repeat it thereafter.}.
+More detalied derivations of these kinematic equations can be found in Appendix~\ref{Sec:kin_eq}.